What is Trimethoprim Used For?

 • chemicals found in perfumed soap

-• underlying medical conditions (diabetes, kidney stone, enlarged prostate)
+• underlying medical conditions (diabetes, kidney stones, enlarged prostate)

 Symptoms of cystitis